gohanko/yiikuochong.com/content/posts/reverse-engineering-hi-hive-community/index.md

 At the time, I was able to actually login using the tokens and encrypted password intercepted here which returned a session token, but I wasn't able to capitalize on it due to the same problems stated before.

 # Conclusion
-All in all, although I did not go all the way with reverse engineering Google's FCM SDK, it was an interesting experience reverse engineering a React Native application from my school.
+All in all, although I did not go all the way, it was an interesting experience reverse engineering a React Native application from my school.